Dean8ix/DegenGame/README.md

 ## Description
 This is an ERC20 upgrade, which means it has all the functions of the ERC20 and also other functions.
 It inherits the ERC20 and Ownable smart contracts.
-It is meant to be a gamer token, where players of the game can earn the token, use the token for in-game transactions, and also be able to send it to each other.
+It is meant to be a gamer token, where players of the game can earn the token, use the token for in-game transactions, and send it to each other.
 Players can earn tokens, check their balance, transfer tokens, and redeem items on the platform with their tokens.

 ## Getting Started